 The Tax Relief and Health Care Act of 2006 created an IRS Whistleblower Office dedicated to working exclusively with whistleblowers and to providing eligible whistleblowers with a share of government recoveries.
 The IRS puts great emphasis on whistleblower confidentiality and protecting whistleblowers from any reprisals for providing truthful information to the IRS.
 In the words of the Director of the IRS Whistleblower Office, “the IRS remains committed to protecting the identity and even the existence of whistleblowers.”

 To be eligible for an award, whistleblowers must provide confidential information, including specific and credible evidence, that an individual or corporate taxpayer is avoiding or underpaying a tax obligation to the federal government, whether fraudulently or otherwise.
-Moreover, to be eligible for an award, that information must substantially contribute to an official action where either (1) the action involves a taxpayer whose gross income exceeds $200,000 or (2) the total unpaid taxes, interest, penalties, and related actions (including civil forfeitures and criminal fines) exceed $2 million.
+Moreover, to be eligible for an award, that information must substantially contribute to an official action where either (1) the action involves an individual taxpayer whose gross income exceeds $200,000 or (2) the total unpaid taxes, interest, penalties, and related actions (including civil forfeitures and criminal fines) exceed $2 million.